6th District candidates take to the virtual debate stage

 "It's abysmal," said Belsito, a third-generation Syrian American who grew up in Reading, and who interned for the late Congressman Joseph Moakley.

-"I don't know how else we can talk about the fact that here we are, I got my mask off and a fan blowing on me and we are still no farther down the road than we were on March 12 when the state shut down," said Belsito a maternal mental health advocate who serves as the executive director of the national Maternal Mental Health Leadership Alliance, and who has been a trustee of Salem State University since 2016, when she switched parties from Republican to Democrat with the election of President Donald Trump.
+"I don't know how else we can talk about the fact that here we are, I got my mask off and a fan blowing on me and we are still no farther down the road than we were on March 12 when the state shut down," said Belsito.
+A maternal mental health advocate who serves as the executive director of the national Maternal Mental Health Leadership Alliance, she has been a trustee of Salem State University since 2016, when she was unenrolled before joining the Democratic Party with the election of President Donald Trump.

 Moulton said the historic relief package he backed and was passed in Congress had helped with an extra $600 in unemployment benefits, and his office has worked hard so that businesses could get loans, but more needs to be done.